microsoft/WSL-DistroLauncher/BUILDING.md

 1. Developer Mode
 	- Windows 10 must be in Developer mode, which can be enabled in Start -> Settings -> Update & Security -> For developers.
 1. Enable WSL
-	- The Windows Subsystem for Linux is not enabled by default, and is required to run the app.
-You can add the feature to your Windows installation by running `C:\Windows\System32\OptionalFeatures.exe` and selecting it from the list.
+	- The Windows Subsystem for Linux is not enabled in Windows 10 by default, and is required to run the built package.
+You can add the feature to your Windows installation by:
+        - Press Windows+R, type `C:\Windows\System32\OptionalFeatures.exe`, click OK, find and check Windows Subsystem for Linux, click OK, and restart.
+        - Open PowerShell as Administrator and type `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

 ## Build Process
 1. Open DistroLauncher.sln in Visual Studio Community 2017.
 2. Generate a test certificate: